arturo-lang/arturo/README.md

 	print ["Factorial of" x "=" factorial x]
 ```

-Simple, isn't it?
+> ➤ Want to see more?
+>

-> 💡  For more - working - examples, just have a look into the /examples folder
+> For more - working - examples, just have a look at the [Examples](https://arturo-lang.io/documentation/examples/) in the official website.

 Documentation
 ------------------------------